TrustworthyComputing/Security_Challenge_2025/challenges/hardware_setup/README.md

 ## Hardware Test Files

 These programs can be used to test the hardware.
-A short video with assembly instructions for the ESC hardware is available [here](https://tinyurl.com/Microelectronics2025-assembly).
+A short video with assembly instructions for the provided hardware is available [here](https://tinyurl.com/Microelectronics2025-assembly).

 All components were tested before shipping.
 A few extra components were provided in case of electrostatic discharge issue.